filecoin-project/specs/content/glossary/_index.md

 The _height_ of a block corresponds to the number of epochs elapsed from genesis before the block was added to the blockchain.
 That said, `height` and `epoch` are synonymous.
 The height of the Filecoin blockchain is defined to be the maximum height of any block in the blockchain.

+## Block Reward

+The reward in [FIL](glossary#fil) given to [storage miners](glossary#storage-miner-actor) for contributing to the network with storage and proving that they have stored the files they have committed to store.
+The _Block Reward_ is allocated to the storage miners that mine blocks and extend the blockchain.

 ## Blockchain

 A _blockchain_ is a system of record in which new records, or blocks are cryptographically linked to preceding records.
 This construction is a foundational component of secure, verifiable, and distributed transaction ledgers.